fouomene/popular-movies/README.md

 To run code :
-In android Strings XML , change String api_key (xxxxxxxxxxxxxxxxxxxxxxxxxx of themoviedb.org API) by your key (Line 5):
+In android Strings XML , change String api_key (xxxxxxxxxxxxxxxxxxxxxxxxxx of themoviedb.org API) by your key (Line 5).

- <string name="api_key" translatable="false" >xxxxxxxxxxxxxxxxxxxxxxxxxx</string>

 In this stage you’ll build the core experience of your movies app.